 11. Serenity Prayer Full Version

-Most of us only know the short version of this prayer.
+Most of us are familiar only with the short version of this prayer.
 Here is the complete version:

 God, grant me the Serenity To accept the things I cannot change… Courage to change the things I can, And Wisdom to know the difference.